ayushsingh9889/cloud-drive/README.md

 ---

-## 📄 License
+## 📜 License

-This project is created for learning and development purposes.
+This project is created for educational and portfolio purposes.